-This post describes the basics of the Accelerator’s build system, how it works, why it is designed the way it is, and how it helps reducing both execution time and probability of error.
+This post describes the basics of the Accelerator’s build system, how it works, why it is designed the way it is, and how it helps to automate your work while reducing both execution time and probability of error.

 This is an overview article.
 Please see the Accelerator’s User’s Reference for details.

 The job is the atomic unit of program execution on the Accelerator.
 Jobs are powerful, they can execute parallel code, read and store large amounts of data very efficiently, and much more.
 In fact, the job is a topic of its own, and we will not go into details here.
 See references for more information.